-ethernet cfm mep This command sets the maximum delay that a device waits for remote MEPs to crosscheck start-delay come up before starting the cross-check operation.
+ethernet cfm mep crosscheck startdelay that a device waits for remote MEPs to come up before starting the cross-check operation.
 Use the no form to restore the default setting.

 ethernet cfm mep crosscheck start-delay delay

 no ethernet cfm mep crosscheck start-delay